Deadline for Comments on Noncommercial Filing Obligations Revised to June 26

 This afternoon, the FCC issued an erratum revising the deadline for submitting Comments in the rule making proceeding regarding potential modifications to the ownership report filing requirements for noncommercial broadcasters.
 Comments in this proceeding are now due by June 26th, not June 29th as previously indicated.
-Please see our earlier post, here, discussing the questions that the FCC has raised in this rule making.
-The deadline for Reply Comments is unchanged, and is still July 13th.
+Please see our earlier post, here, discussing the

 UPDATE: On June 2, the FCC issued an erratum revising the Comment date in this proceeding to June 26th.
 We've updated our earlier post to reflect the change.